penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     Thanks for using MariaDB!
     ```

-The mariadb-secure-installation script will guide you through several key steps:

-1. Set a root password if one isn't already set.
-2. Remove anonymous users.
-3. Disallow remote root logins.
-4. Remove the test database.
-5. Reload the privilege tables to ensure the changes take effect.

-Once complete, your MariaDB instance will be significantly more secure.
-You are
-now ready to configure the database for Zabbix.
+You are now ready to configure the database for Zabbix.

 ---